School exclusions and managing ‘challenging behaviour’ – Government action

 UK Government actions

-- In July 2020, the Department for Education (DfE) published guidance on the re-opening of mainstream schools and Alternative Provision, as well as special schools and other specialist settings following school closures in the early stages of the coronavirus pandemic.
+- In July 2020, the Department for Education (DfE) published guidance on the re-opening of mainstream schools and Alternative Provision, as well as special schools and other specialist settings following school closures in the early stages of the coronavirus (COVID-19) pandemic.
 The guidance makes clear that schools should avoid permanently excluding pupils with an Education, Health and Care Plan, or looked-after children.

 - In February 2020, the DfE launched a £10 million ‘behaviour hub’ programme to enable schools to improve behaviour management.
 However, this was delayed to spring 2021.